Brodie Croyle: 2006 season

 Croyle played in only two games and saw few snaps in his rookie season.
 He completed 3-of-7 passes for 23 yards including two interceptions.
-One of those interceptions was returned by Pittsburgh Steelers safety Rian Wallace for a touchdown.

 2007 season

-In April 2007, nearly a year after Croyle was drafted, Chiefs starting quarterback Trent Green was traded to the Miami Dolphins.
+In April 2007, nearly a year after Croyle was selected, Chiefs starting quarterback Trent Green was traded to the Miami Dolphins.
 In the months prior to the trade agreement, Green had stated that he was being treated unfairly on and off the field and that the pre-season quarterback competition was "weighted" towards Croyle.
 Head coach Herman Edwards, who was emphasizing a "youth movement" on the team's roster at the time, voiced his displeasure with Green's outspoken comments and simply said that he was "trying to create competition."
 Edwards indicated throughout the off-season that the Chiefs' starting quarterback position was up for grabs.

 Throughout the offseason, Croyle was given every opportunity to win the starting job over Damon Huard.
 Against the New Orleans Saints while Huard sat out with a calf injury, Croyle completed only 5 of 17 passes for 45 yards as the Chiefs lost 30–7 and dropped to 0–3 in exhibition. but poor play in the pre-season led to Huard being named the Chiefs' starting quarterback for the season opener against the Houston Texans.

 On October 7, in a regular season home game against the Jacksonville Jaguars, Huard was injured in the fourth quarter.
 Croyle threw six completions in thirteen attempts over the remainder of the game and threw his first NFL touchdown pass on the final play of regulation to Samie Parker in the 17–7 loss.
 The touchdown helped Kansas City avoid its first shut-out loss at home since 1994.
 Croyle's last-minute drive made him 6-for-13 for 83 yards and one touchdown.